vincentarelbundock/marginaleffects/README.md

 #### *Step 4:* Finalize

-Add your new model class to the lists of supported models:
+Add your new model class to the lists of supported models in:

-  - In the `sanity_model` function of the `R/sanity.R` file.
+  - The `sanity_model` function of the `R/sanity.R` file.
-  - In the supported models table of the `README.Rmd` file.
+  - The supported models table of the `README.Rmd` file.
-  - In the “Details” section of the `R/marginaleffects.R` documentation
+  - The “Details” section of the `R/marginaleffects.R` documentation
+  - The “Suggests” list in the `DESCRIPTION` file.